-In today’s world, everyone is aiming for online services that offer organizations the ability to extend the latest features, modern functionalities, rich experiences with all latest updates.
-To achieve this goal whoever is using desktop/on-premise applications or servers look ahead to the online/cloud services.
-Currently, many organizations are still using an on-premise Exchange Server to maintain their mailboxes and other details.
+In today’s world, everyone aims for online services that offer organizations the ability to extend the latest features, modern functionalities, rich experiences with all the latest updates.
+To achieve this goal, whoever uses on-premises servers looks ahead to migrate a certain amount of data to online/cloud services.
+Currently, many organizations are still using on-premise Exchange Servers to maintain their mailboxes and other details.
 An email is a very important communication mode and is used by each member on a daily basis.
-On the off chance any fiasco happens with the Exchange Server or setup without high availability, it may cause an impact on business.
-Yet these days, there are lots of cloud providers which provide online Exchange Server and can provide the latest features along with high availability & more security.
-Due to that nowadays numerous organizations are planning to move from on-premise to online/cloud.
-This moving plan calls for the migration process to migrate content from on-premise to online, and TatvaSoft- SharePoint migration company provides such office 365 migration services.
+On the off chance, any fiasco happens with the Microsoft Exchange Server or setup without high availability; it may impact the business.
+These days, there are lots of cloud providers that provide online Exchange Server and can provide the latest features along with high availability & more security.
+Due to that, nowadays, numerous organizations are planning to migrate from on-premise to online/cloud.
+This moving plan calls for the migration process to migrate data from on-premise to online, and TatvaSoft- SharePoint migration company provides such office 365 migration services.
 This blog gives a brief explanation of all those services.

-To accomplish this, Microsoft provides various approaches to migrate mailboxes from Exchange Server to Office 365.
-Those approaches are explained in the later part of this blog.
+To accomplish this, Microsoft provides SharePoint consultants with various approaches to migrate mailboxes from Exchange Server to Office 365.
+Those approaches for email migration are explained in the latter part of this blog.

-To carry out the migration process, it requires some details of Exchange Server and Office 365, they are listed underneath:
+To carry out the migration process, it requires some details of Microsoft Exchange Server and Office 365.
+They are listed underneath:

 - FQDN: Fully Qualified Domain Name